 Your Next Step:

-If you have been experiencing any of the above early pregnancy symptoms, you should take a pregnancy test to find out whether or not you’re pregnant.
-Hope Pregnancy Center offers free, confidential pregnancy testing and a limited OB ultrasound to confirm pregnancy.
+If you have been experiencing any of the above early signs and symptoms of pregnancy, you should take a pregnancy test to find out whether or not you’re pregnant.
+Hope Pregnancy Center offers free, confidential pregnancy testing and a limited OB limited ultrasound to confirm pregnancy.

 A positive test (including a home test) is an indication of pregnancy, but not a confirmation.
 The test result should be confirmed by an OB Ultrasound.

 If you weren’t expecting to get pregnant or aren’t feeling ready to be pregnant, we provide you education about your pregnancy options.
-Hope Pregnancy Center’s trained volunteers will listen to your concerns and help you consider and understand your options.
+Hope Pregnancy Center’s trained volunteers will listen to your concerns and help you consider and understand your options, as well as explain early signs and symptoms of pregnancy.
 We don’t offer judgment or criticism; we’re here to help and support you.
 If you’re uncertain, scared, sad, or feeling alone, we can help.